ianl-terawe/academy/genomics/sequencing/sequence.md

 <!--- need to verify --->

 The output of NGSEP's `ReadsAligner` will be available via Azure Batch.
 The binary-format output (i.e., the BAM file) for the ER7A parental strain will be written as output to Azure blob storage.
+The BAM file has the same reads that were present in the FASTQ input files with one major difference: the reads in the BAM file are aligned with the reference genome (namely _Saccharomyces cerevisiae_).

 The sample of interest includes a second strain.
 Thus, the same NGSEP command needs to be re-run against this strain as follows: